 Surviving the Holidays

-While the holidays are portrayed as a time of celebration, we know that for many individuals who have been impacted by sexual violence, this time can also bring many challenges.
-We created this workbook as a tool to use to normalize and validate an individual’s experience while offering gentle support and space to learn tools like grounding and coping, safety planning, self-care planning, etc. to get through the holiday season.
+While the holidays are portrayed as a time of celebration, we know that for many individuals who have been impacted by sexual violence, this time can also bring challenges.
+This workbook can help to normalize and validate an individual’s experience while offering gentle support and space to learn tools like grounding and coping, safety planning, and self-care planning to get through the holiday season.
 We are here to support you, and you are not alone.

 Click below to read more.